pragmint/open-practices/capabilities/deployment-automation.md

 ### Custom Versus Off-The-Shelf

 Custom solutions for deployment automation can be costly to build and maintain, while potentially lacking key features.
-On the other hand, vendor tools may introduce lock-in or reinforce suboptimal practices, and interoperability between tools isn’t guaranteed.
+On the other hand, vendor tools may introduce lock-in or reinforce suboptimal practices, and interoperability between tools isn't guaranteed.
 Carefully assess trade-offs between custom and off-the-shelf automation solutions to balance flexibility, functionality, and long-term viability.

 ## Assessment